freifunkh/fnorden.net/README.md

 1. clone the repo
 2. checkout the PRs branch
+3. install the configured dependencies `npm i`
-3. invoke the respective build-step, e.g. `npm run-script build:bootstrap`, where bootstrap should be swapped for the component to update.
+4. invoke the respective build-step, e.g. `npm run-script build:bootstrap`, where bootstrap should be swapped for the component to update.
-4. `git add vendor/`and `git commit --amend`the changes to Dependabots intended changes.
+5. `git add vendor/`and `git commit --amend`the changes to Dependabots intended changes.
-5. `git push --force-with-lease` the branch
+6. `git push --force-with-lease` the branch
-6. wait for the GitHub actions to run through sucessfully and perform a regular Review like described above
+7. wait for the GitHub actions to run through sucessfully and perform a regular Review like described above